 Important note: The NAR reports active listings, and although there is some variability across the country in what is considered active, most "contingent short sales" are not included.
 "Contingent short sales" are strange listings since the listings were frequently NEVER on the market (they were listed as contingent), and they hang around for a long time - they are probably more closely related to shadow inventory than active inventory.
 However when we compare inventory to 2005, we need to remember there were no "short sale contingent" listings in 2005.
 In the areas I track, the number of "short sale contingent" listings is also down sharply year-over-year.

 Click on graph for larger image.

 This graph shows inventory by month since 2004.
 In 2005 (dark blue columns), inventory kept rising all year - and that was a clear sign that the housing bubble was ending.

-This year (dark red for 2012) inventory is at the lowest level for the month of November since 2000, and inventory is sharply below the level in November 2005 (not counting contingent sales).
-The months-of-supply has fallen to 4.8 months.
-Since months-of-supply uses Not Seasonally Adjusted (NSA) inventory, and Seasonally Adjusted (SA) sales, I expect months-of-supply to fall further over the next couple of months before increasing in February.
+This year (dark red for 2012) inventory is at the lowest level for the month of December since 2000, and inventory is sharply below the level in December 2005 (not counting contingent sales).
+The months-of-supply has fallen to 4.4 months.
+Since months-of-supply uses Not Seasonally Adjusted (NSA) inventory, and Seasonally Adjusted (SA) sales, I expect months-of-supply to start increasing in February.